bkleinen/lab-01-rails-starter-box/README.md

 Finally, to completely wipe the virtual machine from the disk **destroying all its contents**:

     host $ vagrant destroy # DANGER: all is gone

 Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.

+Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.